bitsgalore/contextactions/readme.md

 If you're using the **Caja** file manager (MATE desktop), copy the scripts in this repo to `~/.config/caja/scripts/` or one of its subdirectories.
 If you're a **Nautilus** user, copy the scripts to `~/.local/share/nautilus/scripts/`.

 The tools that are called by the scripts must be installed separately.
+For tools that are installed in nomn-standard ways (e.g. jhove), you may need to update the script according to your local installation path.

 ## Using the scripts